ad0x99/play-with-data-structures-and-algorithms/JS Algorithms & Data Structures/README.md

 - Accessing elements in an array (by index) or object (by key) is constant
 - In a loop, the complexity is the length of the loop times the complexity of whatever happens inside of the loop

+## Space Complexity in JS

+- Most primitives (booleans, numbers, undefined, null) are constant space
+- Strings require O(n) space (where n is the string length)
+- Reference types are generally O(n), where n is the length (for arrays) or the number of keys (for objects)

 ## The Big O of Objects

 - When to use objects